shine2lay/speakeasy-pokeapi/README.md

 It could be useful to not have to track the offsets.

 ### Abstraction
-Depending on the user and use cases, It might be nice to extract out abstractions such as
+Depending on the user and use cases, It might be nice to extract out abstractions that would make it easier to get related data to the object.
+This is a very rough idea of what I am thinking, assuming we are working with all endpoints rather than just the two required

 ```
 Pokemon.getByAbilities()
 Pokemon.getByMoves()